Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX Titan X should in theory be quite a bit faster than the Radeon RX 590 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX Titan X should be a lot faster than the Radeon RX 590 in general. (explain)

-Texel RateThe Radeon RX 590 is a bit (approximately 10%) better at texture filtering than the GeForce GTX Titan X. (explain)
+Texel RateThe Radeon RX 590 should be just a bit (about 10%) better at AF than the GeForce GTX Titan X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison